-The Time-based Units award is subject to three-year cliff vesting running from January 1, 2020 and is subject to the named executive officer's continued employment on the vesting date, except in the case of death, "disability," termination by the Company without "cause," or resignation for "good reason" (as those terms are defined in the award agreement, each a "Qualifying Termination").
-If the Qualifying Termination is not in connection with a "Change in Control" (as defined in the award agreement), the executive officer will vest at the end of the three-year period in one-third of the Time-based Units for each year or partial year of service performed during the three-year vesting period, subject to the officer's continuing compliance with non-competition, non-solicitation and intellectual property covenants.
-If the Qualifying Termination occurs after, or within 60 days before, a Change in Control, vesting will be accelerated 100%.
+The Time-based Units award is subject to three-year cliff vesting running from January 1, 2021 and is subject to the named executive officer's continued employment on the vesting date, except in the case of death, "disability," termination by the Company without "cause," or resignation for "good reason" (as those terms are defined in the award agreement, each a "Qualifying Termination") or Retirement.
+If the Qualifying Termination is not in connection with a "Change in Control" (as defined in the award agreement), the executive officer will vest at the end of the three-year period in one-third of the Time-based Units for each year or partial year of service performed during the three-year vesting period, subject to the officer's continuing compliance with noncompetition, non-solicitation and intellectual property covenants.
+If the Qualifying Termination or Retirement occurs after, or within 60 days before, a Change in Control, vesting will be accelerated 100%.
+If Retirement is not in connection with a Change in Control, the executive officer will vest at the end of the three-year period in 100% of the Time-based Units, subject to the officer's continuing compliance with non-competition, non-solicitation and intellectual property covenants.
+"Retirement" means voluntary resignation by the officer with at least six months prior notice after having reached at least age 62 and having performed at least ten years of service.
+However, no existing executive officer will be eligible for Retirement in 2023 or earlier.
 Dividend equivalents (or distributions in the case of Profits Interest Units) accrue on the units and are paid currently on unvested and vested Time-based Units.
 Vested Time-based Units that were issued in the form of RSUs are paid in Company common stock upon vesting.
-In the case of Profits Interest Units, the units were already issued upon grant so no issuance occurs upon vesting.
+In the case of Profits Interest Units, the units were already issued upon grant, so no issuance occurs upon vesting.